jtalamini/2dhmsr/LabTeaching@OsloMet.md

 # 2D Soft Robotics Simulator

+Soft robots are increasingly more relevant to roboticists and researchers because their properties make them succeed at tasks in which traditional robots often fail, and therefore they are viewed as a promising technology.
+On the other side, their complexity with respect to traditional robots make the search for the optimal behavior or the optimal shape of these robots an interesting challenge for the researchers.
+This is meant to be an introduction to the 2D soft robotics simulator developed by ERALLAB team at University of Trieste.
+Specifically, this simulator focus on the soft robots made of voxels, which are simple blocks that can change their area when controlled by an external signal.
+We are going to see how this simulator can be used to create custom robots, and to simulate their behavior through samples of code and examples.

 ## Soft Robots

 > Soft robots may be able to perform tasks which are hard for rigid robots, thanks to their soft nature which gives them “infinite degrees of freedom”.